Admin — Agent Templates

 - Don’t install built-ins as skills.

-web_search,send_email,browser_automation, andexecute_codeare injected runtime tools controlled by template and tenant policy.
+web_search,web_extract,send_email,browser_automation, andexecute_codeare injected runtime tools controlled by Space, platform-agent, template, and tenant policy.

 Known limits